Share the page

 Towards a third phase of the project?

-While the second phase of the project came to an end in February 2024, a third phase is in preparation with EU funding, to complete the expression of the Jordanian armed forces' needs for the full operationalization of the Ruweishid logistics and administrative hub.
+While the second phase of the project reached completion in February 2024, a third financial allocation from the EU is under preparation, with the aim of meeting the final needs expressed by the Jordanian Armed Forces for the full operationalisation of the logistics and administrative hub in Ruwaishid.

-Expertise France has been asked to design and implement this third phase of the SECFRON project.
+Expertise France has been called on to design and implement this third phase of the SECFRON project.

 To download